karayabin/universe-snapshot/universe/Ling/Light_Vars/doc/api/Ling/Light_Vars/Service/LightVarsService/resolveContainerNotation.md

-LightVarsService::resolveContainerNotation — Resolves the container variables in the given string, if they are written in container notation.
+LightVarsService::resolveContainerNotation — Resolves the container variables in the given string, if they are written in "container notation".